cyan92128505/pokecrystal/README.md

 ## World

 - Many updated maps and numerous all new maps.
+- Random battle weather assigned upon entering an area, though some maps have fixed weather.
 - With a more open world design allowing the player to enter areas with trainers and Pokemon far stronger than they would be able to beat but with hidden powerful rewards.
   - Can travel north to Blackthorn and west to Olivine from beginning of the game.
   - Can travel to Kanto as soon as reaching Goldenrod.